top of page

 2. An immersion stick blender

 Although soap can be made without this handy tool, it can save you hours trying to mix & stir it using a spatula or whisk & get the soap to the right consistency.
-You don’t have to invest in a high powered one.
-A basic stick blender between 300-450 W will get the job done easily.
+You don’t have to invest in a high powered one when you are just starting out.
+A basic stick blender between 250-400 W will get the job done easily for small batches (600g to 2kg batch sizes).

 This is what I used earlier on in my soapmaking journey and it served me well.